Icyretsz/fcj-workshop/content/5-Workshop/5.1-Frontend-deployment/5.1.4-WAF/_index.md

 ### 2.1 View the Web ACL created by CloudFront

 1. In the left navigation, click **Protection packs (web ACLs)**
-2. You can see a Web ACL created by CloudFront that you set up in [Part 2]({{< relref "/5-Workshop/5.1-Frontend-deployment/5.1.3-Cloudfront-setup" >}}#15-step-4-enable-security)
+2. You can see a Web ACL created by CloudFront that you set up in [Cloudfront Distribution Setup]({{< relref "/5-Workshop/5.1-Frontend-deployment/5.1.3-Cloudfront-setup" >}}#15-step-4-enable-security)

 ![WAF Web ACL](/images/5-Workshop/5.1-Frontend-deployment/5.1.4-WAF/2.png)

 {{% notice note %}}
-This WAF configuration is included as part of the CloudFront pricing Free plan for the distribution we created in Part 2
+This WAF configuration is included as part of the CloudFront pricing Free plan for the distribution we created in Cloudfront Distribution Setup
 {{% /notice %}}

 3. Click the Web ACL name to open a sidebar to view actions